MetaphorData/connectors/metaphor/tableau/README.md

 Tableau REST API should be enabled by default.
 You can verify it under `Settings` > `Automatic Access to Metadata about Databases and Tables`.

 Tableau Metadata API is disabled by default on Tableau Server.
 Refer to [these instructions](https://help.tableau.com/current/api/metadata_api/en-us/docs/meta_api_start.html#enable-the-tableau-metadata-api-for-tableau-server) on how to enable it.
+Note that it may take some time for the initial backfill to complete after enabling the API.
+You can check the status using the [ingestion status API](https://help.tableau.com/current/server/en-us/dm_tools_backfill.htm).

 ## Config File